Probabilistic model predictive safety certification for learning-based control: Data based design

 \subsection{Overall MPSC design procedure}

-Given the methods presented in this section, the MPSC problem synthesis from data can be summarized as follows. \begin{samepage} \begin{labelledsteps} \item Construct the model representation \eqref{eq:general_linear_additive_description} based on measurements as described in Section~\ref{subsec:model_design}. \item Compute the corresponding PRS $\mTube_x$, $\mTube_u$ according to Section~\ref{subsec:design_omega}. \item Initialize $\ZZ_f = \{ 0 \}$ (principled ways in order to calculate less restrictive $\ZZ_f$ can be found for example in \cite{blanchini1999setInvariance}) and collect the nominal trajectories during closed-loop operation to iteratively enlarge $\ZZ_f$ according to~\eqref{eq:enlargement_of_nominal_terminal_set}. \item Collected state measurements can in addition be used to reduce model uncertainty, allowing tighter bounds on $w_m$ and recomputation of $\mTube_x,\mTube_u$, which enables greater exploration of the system in the future. \end{labelledsteps} \end{samepage}
+Given the methods presented in this section, the MPSC problem synthesis from data can be summarized as follows. \begin{samepage} \begin{labelledsteps} \item Compute a linear dynamical model of the form \eqref{eq:general_linear_additive_description} based on available measurements $\mData$ by estimating $\theta$ in \eqref{eq:linear_bayesian_regression} using~\eqref{eq:bayesian_regression_posterior}. \item Compute a polytopic confidence set of $\theta$ using a singular value decomposition of~\eqref{eq:helper_matrix_outer_hull} to obtain the model uncertainty set according to~\eqref{eq:W_bound_Linear_System}. \item Compute the PRS $\mTube_{s,x}$, $\mTube_{s,u}$ corresponding to the additive stochastic uncertainty according to \eqref{eq:stochastic_ris}. \item Compute the RIS $\mathcal E_{x}$, $\mathcal E_{u}$ at the desired probability levels based on the model uncertainty by solving~\eqref{eq:linear_omega_opt}. \item Perform the state and input constraint tightening with respect to the Minkowski sums $\mTube_x = \mTube_{s,x} \oplus \mathcal E_{x}$ and $K_\mTube \mTube_u=K_\mTube\{\mTube_{s,u} \oplus \mathcal E_{u}\}$ to obtain \eqref{eq:PMPSC_opt_tightening_x} and \eqref{eq:PMPSC_opt_tightening_u}. \item Initialize $\ZZ_f = \{ 0 \}$ (principled ways in order to calculate less restrictive $\ZZ_f$ can be found for example in \cite{blanchini1999setInvariance}). \end{labelledsteps} Using these ingredients, any potentially unsafe learning-based control law $u_\mathcal{L}(k)$ can be safeguarded by solving~\eqref{eq:PMPSC_opt} and applying~\eqref{eq:auxiliary_control} at every time step $k$.
+When the constraint tightening~\eqref{eq:PMPSC_opt_tightening_x}, \eqref{eq:PMPSC_opt_tightening_u} or the nominal terminal set constraint \eqref{eq:PMPSC_opt_terminal} are overly conservative, it is possible to make use of the system trajectories during closed-loop operation to improve the performance.
+Collected state measurements can be used to reduce model uncertainty, allowing tighter bounds on $w_m$ and recomputation of $\mTube_x,\mTube_u$ that enables greater exploration of the system in the future as demonstrated in Figure~\ref{fig:tightening}.
+In addition, nominal trajectories can be used to enlarge $\ZZ_f$ according to~\eqref{eq:enlargement_of_nominal_terminal_set}. \end{samepage}